nyx-ei/autospm/README.md

 ---

-For support or queries, feel free to reach out to us at support@autopm.com.
+For support or queries, feel free to reach out to us at help@nyx-ei.tech.

 ---